15 Ways to Minimize and Simplify Your Life to Reduce Stress

 15 Ways to Minimize and Simplify

 1. Update your contacts.
 Delete all old contacts.
 This will enable you to locate people more easily when you need to reach them, as you won’t have as many names to sort through.
-Likewise, add all new contacts to your list and make sure their phone numbers and addresses are current.
-Having updated contact information at your fingertips without the unnecessary clutter of old contacts is a good start to simplifying your life.
+Likewise, add all new contacts to your list and make sure all contact info is current.
+Having updated contact info at your fingertips without the unnecessary clutter of old contacts is a good start to simplifying your life.

 2. Clean out your email folders.
 If your electronic mailboxes could use a good cleaning, do it.
-If the task seems overwhelming, plan to delete twenty emails per day and stick to this until you get rid of all unnecessary mail.
+If the task seems overwhelming, delete twenty emails per day until you get rid of all unnecessary mail.
 Make it a habit to delete unwanted emails as soon as you receive them.
-Unsubscribe from any unwanted messages you're getting regularly – many "junk mail" messages have an unsubscribe option at the bottom of the email.
+Unsubscribe from any unwanted messages you're getting regularly; many "junk mail" messages have an unsubscribe option at the bottom of the email.

 3. Use a personal planner.
 Record doctor and dentist appointments as soon as you schedule them.
 Include yearly reminders such as updating your computer security software and preparing your tax return, as well as more regular reminders like taking your car in for oil changes and attending parent-teacher conferences.
 Writing down all upcoming appointments and events in advance enables you to plan accordingly and avoid the stress of sudden surprises later.